fullstack-phoenix/lit/README.md

 ## Usage

 Lit uses Phoenix generators under the hood.
-Lit injects it's own custom templates into your `priv/static` directory, then runs the `mix phx.gen.live` task with the options you passed in.
+Lit injects its own custom templates into your `priv/static` directory, then runs the `mix phx.gen.live` task with the options you passed in.
 Finally, it uninstalls the custom templates so they don't interfere with running the plain Phoenix generators.

-In light of that fact, the `lit.gen.live` task takes all the same arguments as the `phx.gen.live`, but does some extra configuration on either end.
+In light of that fact, the `lit.gen.live` task takes all the same arguments as the `phx.gen.live` but does some extra configuration on either end.
 Checkout `mix help phx.gen.html` for more details about the supported options and format.